buildbot/buildbot/master/docs/developer/cls-forcesched.rst

 The `NestedParameter` handles adding this extra bit to the name to each of the children.
 When the `kwarg` dictionary is posted back, this class also converts the flat POST dictionary into a richer structure that represents the nested structure.

-As illustration, if the nested parameter has the name 'foo', and has children 'bar1' and 'bar2', then the POST will have entries like "foo.bar1" and "foo.bar2".
+For example, if the nested parameter has the name 'foo', and has children 'bar1' and 'bar2', then the POST will have entries like "foo.bar1" and "foo.bar2".
 The nested parameter will translate this into a dictionary in the 'kwargs' structure, resulting in something like::

     kwargs = {